IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_calendar.md

 <tr>
     <td>Wed, May 06</td>
     <td>
-    Read Do The Work!</strong> by Steven Pressfield, take notes, and be prepared to discuss
+    <strong>Read Do The Work!</strong> by Steven Pressfield, take notes, and be prepared to discuss
     <ul>
     <li>3 end p.87-98</li>
     </ul>